Gravitational lensing of gravitational waves: universal characteristics of strongly lensed memory waveforms: Introduction

 In this work, the strong lensing effect of the memory waveform will be considered.
 For the light, the strong lensing occurs when the lens is massive enough so that the images of the source can be separated viewed by a distant observer.
 For the gravitational wave, the strong lensing effect usually refers to the case when the wavelength is much smaller than the curvature radius of the lens.
 It is well-known that (the oscillatory component of) the gravitational wave would travel along the null geodesic from the binary system to the detector, passing by a lens.
 For a generic lensing system, it is expected that the gravitational wave will reach the earth through multiple paths at different times.
 Each path corresponds to an ``image" of the binary system, and the signals ``produced" by different ``images'' will be magnified differently.
 Similarly, the memory signal, as another part of the gravitational wave, also shares these properties.
-This is because although the memory signal is mainly of low frequency, a heavy enough lens would have a sufficiently large curvature radius such that at least the high frequency Fourier modes of the memory signal can be considered to be strongly lensed.
+This is because although the memory signal is mainly of low frequencies, a heavy enough lens would have a sufficiently large curvature radius $\mathcal R$ such that at least the high frequency Fourier modes of the memory signal can be considered to be strongly lensed, as long as the frequency of the mode is much larger than $1/\mathcal R$.